COMPLAINTS AND DISPUTES POLICY

 C. Phone: 1800 931 678 (free call)

-D. Write to: Australian Financial Complaints Authority GPO Box 3, Melbourne VIC 3001 Time limits may apply to complaints to AFCA so you should act promptly.
+D. Write to: Australian Financial Complaints Authority GPO Box 3, Melbourne VIC 3001 Time limits may apply for complaints to AFCA so you should act promptly.

 Consult the AFCA website www.afca.org.au to find out if or when the time limit relevant to your circumstances expires.